talorlik/docker-compose-and-jenkins-casc/README.md

 ### Jenkins won't start

 1. Check logs: `docker-compose logs jenkins`
-2. Verify Docker socket permissions: `ls -la /var/run/docker.sock`
+2. Verify Docker socket permissions: The Jenkins container needs read/write access.
+The socket should be owned by `root:docker` with permissions `srw-rw----` (typically mode `0660`).
+Check with: `ls -l /var/run/docker.sock`
-3. Ensure ports 8080 and 50000 are not in use
+3. Ensure ports `8080` and `50000` are not in use

 ### Configuration not applied